 When it comes to car accidents, there is no such thing as a silver lining.
 However, since the range of damage can vary from relatively minor to catastrophic, if you got into a minor accident, you may be tempted to go on about your day as if nothing happened.
 However, this is seldom a good idea.
 While you may have gotten lucky and avoided injuries, you won’t really know that until you’re checked by a healthcare professional.
 It may also be possible for your vehicle to suffer minor damage that — if not addressed promptly — may lead to costly repairs.
 So, what can you do after a minor accident to ensure you’re protecting yourself?

-What To Do After A Minor Car Accident
+What to Do After a Minor Car Accident in Florida

 1. Do Not Admit Fault